 As Jackson saw it, “A lot of the people who understood what I was doing and had supported me were gradually leaving A&M and a different kind of mentality established itself.
 I was kind of taken for granted.
 The attitude was: Old Joe’s got his cult following and they’ll buy his records anyway, so we’ll just bung it out there and not really go the extra mile to broaden that audience.”

 Label indifference aside, Jackson didn’t do himself any favors with his propensity for challenging listeners.
-Blaze of Glory came out during a time in which many veteran rockers of Jackson’s generation were still writing and recording songs whose subject matter was still as youth-friendly as ever — or covering prom-ready ballads composed by outside writers — but he instead eagerly embraced the opportunity to write honestly.
+Blaze of Glory came out during a time in which many veteran acts of Jackson’s generation were still recording songs whose subject matter was as youth-friendly as ever — or covering prom-ready ballads composed by outside writers — but he instead eagerly embraced the opportunity to write honestly.

 “Personally, I feel very excited about the idea of getting older and wiser and finding out more,” he insisted to Q. “There’s no reason why the music can’t grow up with you.
 It’s a very teenage perspective to say rock music isn’t valid after you reach a certain age.
 I’m nowhere near doing my best work.
 Rock’n’roll isn’t just about youth, it’s about fun, romance, sex, dancing, anger, social comment…all of these things still apply as you get older.
 To be honest, I think it’s a really overworked question — the relationship between maturity and rock ‘n’ roll.”